AdithyaTB/AI-Powered-Professional-IT-Invoice-Generator/README.md

 ---

-*This project is maintained by the AI Solutions Team with ❤️ for the IT professional community.*
+*This project is maintained by Adithya T B with ❤️ for the IT Professionals Invoice generation.*